philsf-biostat/SAR-2021-002-JF/report/analise_dados_JF_2021-v01.md

 # Abbreviations

 - BMI: body-mass index
+- CI: 95% confidence interval
 - SD: standard deviation

 # Introduction

 ## Objectives

+Evaluate the time-to-failure in a sample of knee prosthesis patient data from the Helios Klinikum Berlin-Buch hospitals

 ## Data reception and cleaning

+The data were be pre-processed, rearranged and cleaned as follows:

+- All variables were standardized
+  - variable names were standardized for processing purposes, labels were attributed for reporting purposes;
+  - observations were standardized according to variable type (numeric, dates, categorical, etc)
+- All categorical variables were standardized according to their categories pre-defined in the dictionary provided
+  - Gender: M/W
+  - Smoking status: No/Yes
+  - Joint: L/R
+- All dates were standardized and invalid values removed
+  - All invalid values like "xxxxxxxxxx",  "xxxxxxxxxxxxxxx", etc were removed before data processing;
+- Age were computed as whole years between birth and first surgery, with calendar accuracy;

 # Methods